mko-x/docker-clamav/README.md

 If you have an error related to the updates on your special OS, machine, iPad ;) or anything special else, first check the [FAQ to clamav troubleshooting](https://www.clamav.net/documents/troubleshooting-faq) and then the [virus database FAQ](https://www.clamav.net/documents/clamav-virus-database-faq.html).

 If you keep on getting errors you might try your own [private local mirror](https://www.clamav.net/documents/private-local-mirrors) easily.

+#Thanks

+Thank you for using my image.
+I have only a blink of how many projects are using this, but I know there are several hundreds including big tech, governments and many open source.
+I try to keep it working in my rare spare time.
+Feel free to participate or get in contact.